ishwar6/my-own-redis-in-python/docs/approach.md

 we still need to handle the "string" and "none" return values for the TYPE command. "stream" should only be returned for keys that are streams.

 Stage-12 : Replication: Info command
-In this extension, you'll extend your Redis server to support leader-follower replication.
+In this extension, you'll extend The Redis server to support leader-follower replication.
 You'll be able to run multiple Redis servers with one acting as the "master" and the others as "replicas".
 Changes made to the master will be automatically replicated to replicas.

-Since we'll need to run multiple instances of your Redis server at once, we can't run all of them on port 6379.
+Since we'll need to run multiple instances of The Redis server at once, we can't run all of them on port 6379.

 In this stage, we'll add support for starting the Redis server on a custom port.
-The port number will be passed to your program via the --port flag.
+The port number will be passed to The program via the --port flag.

 The INFO command returns information and statistics about a Redis server.
 In this stage, we'll add support for the replication section of the INFO command.